 A: Dedication I guess and knowing why I do the things I do.
 Otherwise things really get rocky sometimes, especially during test week at school.
 Dealing with people is also another pandemic because some people are not patient, and some fail to understand when you say you’re not feeling well.
 But nonetheless, it’s just through the grace of the Lord.

-Tell me your relationship with Church or Christianity?
+Tell me about your relationship with Church or Christianity.

 A: I’m a born-again Christian from the AFM under the leadership of Pastor Akron Nkwinika in Tzaneen and Pastor Frank Jacobus here in Pretoria.

 What is the difference between the real you and the character you portray in your comedy?

 A: People fail to believe this all the time, but I am really a very shy person.